itscodenation/curriculum-15-16/unitsYear2/4-soundcloudAPI/README.md

 ####Bonus)
 Your Manager has offered a stipend of $500 for each of the bonus requirements listed below:

 * Display information about the user next to information about the track.
-Use the [SoundCloud Developers Guide](developers.soundcloud.com/docs/api/guide) for this documentation.
+Use the [SoundCloud Developers Guide](developers.soundcloud.com/docs/api/guide) for this documentation
 * Stream a song matching the genre selected.
 Use the [SoundCloud Developers Guide](developers.soundcloud.com/docs/api/guide) for this documentation.

 ***